CSEKU160212/CSEKU_Software_Engineering_and_System_Design_Lab_2018_Smart_City/OVSMS/Doccuments/readme.txt

-This Folder Contains SRS , ER Diagram and Class Diagram of our project
+This Folder Contains SRS, ER Diagram and Class Diagram of our project